How to name a child as a life insurance beneficiary

 However, if your children are still minors, you need to take additional steps if you choose to name them.
 A life insurance company will not release a policy payout to a child who has not reached the “age of majority” (typically 18 or 21 depending upon the state).

 If a minor becomes the beneficiary of a life insurance payout, then the decision regarding what to do with the proceeds is in the hands of the probate court.
 There, they will name a guardian for the minor’s estate, and the guardian retains oversight over the estate and its money until the child reaches the age of majority.
 It’s not an ideal scenario because there are fees associated with the court overseeing the distribution of assets.
-The process and its associated costs could prevent the funds from being utilized the ways you envisioned.
+The process and its associated costs could prevent the money from being utilized the ways you envisioned.

 So, how can you overcome this obstacle to ensure that your minor children receive the payout?

 List a custodian